Veeps-Hosting/puppet-cloudwatchlogs/README.md

 6. [Development - Guide for contributing to the module](#development)

 ## Overview
+This module is a fork of [INSERT FORKED GUY HERE] that has been fixed to work with hiera.
+Examples using hiera have been added.
+Otherwise the functionality is very similar.
 This module installs, configures and manages the service for the AWS Cloudwatch Logs Agent on Amazon Linux, Ubuntu, Red Hat & CentOS EC2 instances.

 ## Module Description